HaydarChan/HaydarChan/README.md

-Informatics Engineer Gradute from ITB
+Informatics Engineering Gradute from ITB